Be a Part of the 2024 Venentucci Pumpkin Giveaway!

 There is a 10 minute grace period for late arrivals of participants in the morning.
 If Catamount Institute has no knowledge of impending tardiness, or no notice of any extenuating circumstances, the camp will carry on with its posted schedule.
 Any participant who arrives late and the camp has continued on its posted schedule, the parent has two options: 1) take the participant home for the day, 2) Attempt to contact camp counselors and drive the participant to the camp’s current location.
 Catamount will not return to the pick-up site or attempt in any way to get the late arriving participant nor will the participant be allowed to stay at the pick-up site for any duration of time.

 All participants will be responsible for their personal belongings and any money that they choose to bring.
 Please note that it may only be in limited circumstances where a participant may need money.
 Catamount Institute will not be held responsible or liable for any lost, stolen, or damaged property owned by participants.
+Items left at camp will be kept in the lost and found for the duration of camp.
+Catamount Institute has the right to dispose of any belongings left after camp.

 Please provide all food allergy information for campers in the camp registration.